6502/sudoku/README.md

 Sudoku solver from picture

 This is a self-contained C++ program that tries to find a sudoku puzzle in an image and to solve it.
-It doesn't depend on any external library (no very complex stuff involved)... the only external command needed is `convert` (from [imagemagick](https://www.imagemagick.org)) if you want to input images in complex formats (`PGM` and `PPM` are the only natively supported ones).
+It doesn't depend on any external library (no very complex stuff involved)... the only external command needed is `convert` (from [imagemagick](https://www.imagemagick.org)) if you want to input/output images beyond the natively supported `PGM` and `PPM` formats.

 The code implements